-As a Protestant Christian my devotion to the Catholic Church has been rather minimal, based largely on respect for early church history, and for love of an aunt who was a nun.
-In recent times the Catholic Church’s opposition to birth control, plus the pedophile and cover-up scandals, further alienated me.
-Like many others I first viewed Pope Francis as perhaps a breath of fresh air, but little more.
+As a Protestant Christian, my devotion to the Catholic Church has been rather minimal, based largely on respect for early church history and for the love of an aunt who was a nun.
+In recent times, the Catholic Church’s opposition to birth control, plus the pedophile and cover-up scandals, further alienated me.
+Like many others, I first viewed Pope Francis as perhaps a breath of fresh air, but little more.
 After reading his encyclical on environment and justice, dare I hope that what I considered merely “fresh air” could actually be the wind of Pentecost filling the Church anew with the Spirit?
 Maybe.
-At a minimum he has given us a more truthful, informed, and courageous analysis of the environmental and moral crisis than have our secular political leaders.
+At a minimum, Pope Francis has given us a more truthful, informed, and courageous analysis of the environmental and moral crisis than have our secular political leaders.

 True, the important question of population was conspicuous by its near absence.
-In an earlier offhand remark, however, Francis said that Catholics don’t need to breed “like rabbits,” and pointed to the Church’s doctrine of responsible parenthood.
+In an earlier offhand remark, however, Francis said that Catholics don’t need to breed “like rabbits” and pointed to the Church’s doctrine of responsible parenthood.
 Perhaps he will follow up on that in a future encyclical.
 In any case, most lay Catholics have for some time stopped listening to Popes on contraception.
-The popular attitude is expressed in a cartoon showing an Italian mamma wagging her finger at the Pontiff and saying, “You no playa da game; you no maka da rules.”
-Discussing population would not have changed realities, and would have aroused official opposition and distracted attention from the major points of the encyclical.
-So I will follow Francis’ politic example and put the population question aside, but with a reference to historian John T. Noonan, Jr.’s classic book, Contraception,1 which sorts out the history of doctrine on this issue.
+The popular attitude is expressed in a cartoon showing an Italian mamma wagging her finger at the Pontiff and saying, “you no playa da game; you no maka da rules.”
+Discussing population would not have changed realities and would have aroused official opposition and distracted attention from the major points of the encyclical.
+So I will follow Francis’ political example and put the population question aside, but with a reference to historian John T. Noonan, Jr.’s classic book, Contraception, which sorts out the history of doctrine on this issue.

 In any event, if in some cases sustainable development were to involve new forms of growth, then in other cases, given the insatiable and irresponsible growth produced over many decades, we need also to think of containing growth by setting some reasonable limits and even retracing our steps before it is too late.
 We know how unsustainable is the behaviour of those who constantly consume and destroy, while others are not yet able to live in a way worthy of their human dignity.
 That is why the time has come to accept decreased growth in some parts of the world, in order to provide resources for other places to experience healthy growth.

-In the last sentence “decreased growth” seems an inexact English translation from the Spanish version “decrecimiento,” or the Italian version “decrescita” (likely the original languages of the document), which should be translated as “degrowth” or negative growth, which is of course stronger than “decreased growth.”3
+In the last sentence, “decreased growth” seems an inexact English translation from the Spanish version “decrecimiento,” or the Italian version “decrescita” (likely the original languages of the document), which should be translated as “degrowth” or negative growth, which is, of course, stronger than “decreased growth.”

-1. John T. Noonan, Jr., Contraception: A History of its Treatment by the Catholic Theologians and Canonists, Belknap Press, 1986.
-Noonan demonstrates the lack of a biblical basis for opposition to contraception, as well as the origins of church doctrine in secular Roman law, which was absorbed into canon law.
-The ancient Roman meaning of “proletariat” was “the lowest class, poor and exempt from taxes, and useful to the republic mainly for the procreation of children.”
+Noonan, J. 1986.
+Contraception: A History of its Treatment by the Catholic Theologians and Canonists.
+Belknap Press, Cambridge, MA.
+Noonan demonstrates the lack of a biblical basis for opposition to contraception as well as the origins of church doctrine in secular Roman law, which was absorbed into canon law.
+The ancient Roman meaning of the “proletariat” was “the lowest class, poor and exempt from taxes, and useful to the republic mainly for the procreation of children.”
 Clearly contraception was not indicated for them, although tolerated for patricians.
-This literal meaning of proletariat as the prolific class was lost when Marx redefined the word to mean “non owners of the means of production.”
+This literal meaning of the proletariat as the prolific class was lost when Marx redefined the word to mean “non-owners of the means of production.”
 But the Malthusian connection with overpopulation and cheap labor has remained real, even if downplayed by Marxists as well as Catholics.